openpnp/openpnp/Backlash-Compensation.md

 ## Backlash Offset Calibration

-Note, newer versions of OpenPnP provide [automatic Backlash calibration using Issues & Solutions](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-backlash-compensation).
+**Note**, newer versions of OpenPnP provide [automatic Backlash calibration using Issues & Solutions](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-backlash-compensation).
 The following is only left for those that prefer a manual recipe.

 To determine the **Backlash Offset** for your X or Y axis, proceed as follows: